 But what do you do if a thesaurus doesn’t produce any winners (or if you think a thesaurus is too “old school” for you)?

 And, yes, some of these generators have designs that would’ve seemed dated in 1999.
 But don’t judge a book by its cover.
-All it takes is one really great idea for a blog name generator to be worth its weight in gold.

 2. Codename Generator